 The International Space Station (ISS) isn’t just a dream from a wonderful science fiction movie.
 It is a reality that looks to extend humanity’s reach into space in the fields of science, technology, engineering, and mathematics (STEM).

-The following is an interview with Matt Mair Lowery and Cassie Anderson, the creative team of the graphic novel, Lifeformed: Cleo Makes Contact, published by Dark Horse Comics.
-As previously seen on Fanbase Press, we’ve had the opportunity to review Lifeformed: Cleo Makes Contact which “creates a young female character well and does so in a way that seems superhuman.”
+The following is a new interview with Matt Mair Lowery and Cassie Anderson, the creative team behind the graphic novel, Lifeformed: Cleo Makes Contact, from Dark Horse Comics.
 In this interview, Fanbase Press Senior Contributor S.T.
-Lakata chats with Lowery and Anderson about their shared creative process, the inspiration for the story, what they have in store for readers, and more!
+Lakata chats with Lowery and Anderson about their exciting, new announcement at Emerald City Comic Con 2018!